mutisyag/ozone/doc/stories.md

 TODO: Each bullet in its on submission?

-## Reports already included in Article 7 data forms
+### Reports already included in Article 7 data forms

 * Controlled substance produced for laboratory and analytical uses
+TODO: sometimes party report these separately and not include them in the Article 7 reports?

 * Trade with non-parties (Article 4)
 * Essential use exemptions: laboratory and analytical uses [LabUses]

-# Processing
+TODO: are these a separate report as well or always included in Article 7?

+# Process and manage the submitted data

 TODO: describe the use-cases related to processing: